 Travel Tips for Labuan Bajo

-- Book early, especially shared tours in July–August.
+- Book early, especially shared tours in July – August.

-- Clauses & contracts matter—clarify port inclusion, meals, pickup logistics.
+- Clauses & contracts matter: clarify port inclusion, meals, pick up logistics.
 Some travelers reported misleading itineraries or extra fees upon arrival.

 - Motion‑sick ready?
 Bring tablets.